gvwilson/fiction/in-heck/index.md

 each slow pass creating dips and hummocks in the ground.

 One breath, two, and the attacking bots came around the corner.
-These weren't rag-tag cobbled-together machines like the ones Patient in Darkness had controlled.
+These weren't rag-tag machines like the ones Patient in Darkness had cobbled together out of spare parts.
 These were weapons.
 The small six-wheeled scouts in front were almost as fast as the flying bots had been.
-The ones behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.
+The two behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.